boywithdragons/Prompt-Engineering/Copilot for Beginners: Enhancing Productivity with AI/README.md

+# About the Project
+This repository contains a copy of the [__Bing Copilot for Beginners: Enhancing Productivity with AI__](https://www.coursera.org/projects/bing-copilot-for-beginners-enhancing-productivity-with-ai) Coursera project, which I have completed.
+I have uploaded it here to showcase my work and refer to it for future learning.

+Anyone interested can view the [__completion certificate__](https://www.coursera.org/account/accomplishments/certificate/Q0SBCMMQ9KYR).
+Additionally, you can visit my [__LinkedIn__](www.linkedin.com/in/boywithdragons) profile to explore more of my projects and work.

-## About
+## Techniques Used

-- ### About Microsoft Copilot.
-  - Microsoft Copilot is an advanced AI-powered assistant integrated across Microsoft Products.
-  - Desigened to enchance productivity, creativity, and decision-making.
-  - Leveraging OpenAI's GPT-4 and Microsoft's proprietary technologies, copilot provdes intelligent suggestions, automates reptitive tasks, and improves user experience across applications like Word, Excel, PowerPoint, Outlook, and Teams.
-  - Copilot is a free, powerful AI-chatbot developed based on Open AI’s GPT and DALL-E engines.

-  - #### Key Features of Microsoft Copilot:
-    - __AI-Driven Assistance:__ Generates text, summarizes content, and enhances writing quality.
-    - __Data Analysis in Excel:__ Offers insights, automates calculations, and creates visual representations.
-    - __Presentation Design:__ Helps generate slide content, layouts, and themes in PowerPoint.
-    - __Email Management:__ Drafts emails, summarizes threads, and suggests replies in Outlook.
-    - __Code Assistance:__ Supports developers by providing code suggestions and debugging solutions.

-- ### About techniques used.
-  - Microsoft Copilot is an advanced AI-powered assistant integrated across Microsoft Products.
+- __Microsoft Copilot__ is an advanced AI-powered assistant integrated across Microsoft products.
-  - Here i have used Zero-shot prompting is the technique of directly requesting information without prior context for factual responses - like generating market trends.
+- __Zero-shot prompting:__ A technique where information is requested directly without prior context, useful for generating factual responses, such as market trends.
-  - Another technique I have used here is one-shot prompting technique which is giving some contextual information for the AI to build upon existing factual information for generating more specific results
+- __One-shot prompting:__ Involves providing some contextual information for the AI to refine and build upon existing data, resulting in more specific and relevant outputs.